UWPCE-PythonCert/PythonCertDevel/source/modules/MultipleInheritance.rst

 ``super`` returns a "proxy object" that delegates method calls.

-It's not returning the object itself -- but you can call methods on it as thought it were a class object.
+It's not returning the object itself -- but you can call methods on it as though it were a class object.

 It runs through the method resolution order (MRO) to find the method you call.